Siamese cat: Appearance

 The breed standard of the modern Siamese calls for an elongated, tubular, and muscular body and a triangular head, forming a triangle from the tip of the nose to each tip of the ear.
 The eyes are almond-shaped and light blue, while the ears are large, wide-based, and positioned more towards the side of the head.
 The breed has a long neck, a slender tail, and fur that is short, glossy, fine and adheres to the body with no undercoat.
 Its pointed colour scheme and blue eyes distinguish it from the closely related Oriental Shorthair.
-The modern Siamese shares the pointed colour pattern with the Thai, or traditional Siamese, but they differ in head and body type.
+The modern Siamese shares the pointed colour pattern with the Thai, but they differ in head and body type.